 homemade apple butter

 It’s easy to make homemade apple butter on the stovetop!
-Enjoy the homemade apple butter recipe any time of the year.
-Also if you have some leftover apples give my mini apple crisp recipe a try.
+Enjoy the recipe any time of the year.
+If you have some leftover apples, give my mini apple crisp recipe a try.

 Apple Butter Ingredients